Tomnowell/newsite/_posts/2023-11-11-THM-SOC2-Intro-To-Logs.md

 ```bash
 cat /etc/logrotate.d/99-websrv-02_cron.conf
 ```

->if you followed the practical activity it should be pretty clear.
+- If you followed the practical activity it should be pretty clear.

 <details>